-The Security Target refers to the Product "TCOS Passport Version 2.1 Release 1-BAC" (TOE) of T-Systems for CC evaluation.
+The Security Target refers to the Product "TCOS Passport Version 2.1 Release 3-BAC" (TOE), consisting of configuration '01' and '02' of T-Systems for CC evaluation.

 1.3 TOE Overview

 The Target of Evaluation (TOE) addressed by this Security Target is the electronic Passport Card representing a contactless smart card programmed according to the Logical Data Structure (LDS) and providing the Extended Access Control according to ICAO document [ICAO9303-1] and an authentication mechanism according to the technical report [EACTR].
 The hardware bases on a NXP chip P60D144PVA with the TCOS operating system.
 The TOE is supplied with a conformant to [ISO7816] file system, with